 The Council operates a corporate complaints policy and a social services complaints policy to ensure it effectively deals with any concerns or complaints customers may have about services provided by the Council.
 The COVID-19 pandemic did not allow officers to meet with members of the public face to face.
 Therefore, in order to prevent any obstacles for the public to submit a complaint or discuss a complaint in detail Teleconferences and Teams meetings were set up for those members of the public who had the technology.
 Mitel softphones were provided the Complaints Officers along with headphones in order to maintain a clear conversation and reduce outside noise.
-This was an advantage for those members of the public who didn't have the ability to produce a written complaint.
+This was an advantage for those members of the public who did not have the ability to produce a written complaint.
+However, from April 2022 the One Stop Shop has been reopened to the public which now allows the Complaints Officer to meet with complainants in person.